Case Study: Using Whereby's Browser SDK with React Hooks to Build a Telehealth App

 ```

-As a result, we have a new action button, and we can start and stop sharing the screen from our app.&#x20;
+As a result we have a new action button, and we can start and stop sharing the screen from our app.

 ### Chat

-The last functionality that we will add to the app is the ability to exchange messages through a chat.&#x20;
+The last functionality that we will add to the app is the ability to exchange messages through a chat.

 #### Receiving chat messages

 Similarly to other updates that take place in the room, the SDK exposes an array of chat messages within the `state` object.
-To begin, let's destructure this array and loop through the messages in the start of the `left-section` that we created earlier.
-Additionally, we will wrap all the messages with a `<div />` element using the `chat-wrapper` class.&#x20;
+To begin, let's destructure this array and loop through the messages at the start of the `left-section` that we created earlier.
+Additionally, we will wrap all the messages with a `<div />` element using the `chat-wrapper` class.

-We can also utilize the previously defined helper function to retrieve the display name of the participant who sent the chat message.
-Each chat object includes a `senderId` field, which represents the participant's id.
-If the message is from ourselves, we can simply display "You" as the sender's name.
+We can use the `getDisplayName` helper from earlier to retrieve the display name of the participant who sent the chat message.
+Each chat object includes a `senderId` field, which represents the participant's id:

 ```tsx